 Employee Emergency Fund

-The CAMC Emergency Fund has provided over $1 million in aid to 1,610 employees since the program’s inception.
-CAMC employees who experience a financial hardship during personal emergencies such as: replacement of personal items due to theft, flood, fire or other disaster; dangerous living conditions; family bereavement or medical expenses, can contact the CAMC Foundation at (304) 388-9860 or by email at camcfoundation@camc.org to discuss assistance.
+Since 2001, the Employee Emergency Fund has awarded more than $1,857,273 to 2,467 employees and counting.
+CAMC employees who experience financial hardship during personal emergencies such as: loss of personal items due to theft, flood, fire or other disaster; dangerous living conditions; family bereavement or medical expenses can contact EmployeeEmergencyFund@CAMC.org or visit the Employee Emergency Fund webpage on CAMNet for more information.